Dharma - Merit - Meditation - Nectar - Liberation - Emptiness - Process - Awakening

 In any rational presentation of the ultimate nature of phenomena, the difficulty consists in that our languages are steeped in the Aristotelian distinction between substance and quality.
 Consisting largely of nouns, anything designated by way of language becomes "a thing", i.e. an "ousia" (substance) with properties.
 By extension, the "world" is designated as made up of physical and mental objects.
 Adding adjectives to qualify a noun, we add "thingness" and perform an entitative, static reduction of the ultimate nature to the conventional nature of phenomena.

 This may also happen with "nirvâna", called in the Pâli Canon "a place hard to see", "an island in a stormy sea", "a dimension that cannot be localized" or "a foothold that does not slip" etc. In a structure-oriented approach of the path, "nirvâna" is linked with a conception of a process having come to an end (cf. the image of a flame becoming extinguished).
 The goal is an end state and in many ways resembles a dead end, which is not the case.
+Considering ultimate truth thus, is projecting it out of the present moment into a very far (or near) future.
+This is precisely the way the deluded conceptual mind works.

 The same reification may happen when the adjective "Buddha" is used as a noun.
 As a past participle of the verb "budh", or "to awake", it does not denote a thing of the world, neither a static, experiental "state" of being "fully awake".
 Hence, "the Buddha" is not some object, and is best not approached by way of a view positing "states" and "structures".

 Instead, just like "nirvâna", Buddhahood points to a continuous, never-ending process.
-In the Mahâyâna, "nirvâna" is equated with the ultimate state of the Lesser Vehicle, i.e. Arhathood, involving personal liberation or the release from "samsâra", the cessation of suffering.
+In the Mahâyâna, "nirvâna" is equated with the ultimate state of the Lesser Vehicle, i.e. Arhathood, involving personal liberation or the release from "samsâra", the cessation of personal suffering.
 Buddhahood, implying omniscience, is a higher state, achieved by generating Bodhicitta, the intention to enlighten all sentient beings, not just oneself.

 In Tibetan Buddhism, seeking the sense rather than the literal meaning, "Buddha" is translated as "sangs-rgyas".
 "Sangs" means "wiped out, cleansed, purified, awakened, free from", and "rgyas" means "increase".
 A classical Mahâyâna interpretation would be to say a Buddha removed what is to be removed, and increased what must be increased.
 However, is there, at the end of this process of removal and increase, anything more to be done ?
-Does this intepretation not again frame a static understanding of Buddhahood and true peace ?
+Does this interpretation not again frame a static understanding of Buddhahood and true peace ?

 Buddha Śâkyamuni does not seek a heaven or an unchanging, problem-free area, a sophisticated, subtle existence similar to our current one, but one without trouble, problems, suffering, etc. The Buddhadharma has no salvic topology.
 In fact, "nirvâna" is not a place at all.
 It falls outside space, time & conceptualization and so cannot be compared with the many heavens of the ancient or contemporary religions, whether they be Ancient Egyptian, Pagan, Hindu or Abrahamic.
 It is not companionship with Osiris or Re, not a realm of Devas, not a Garden of Eden.
 These are all reified states, based on the hope to continue conventional existence ad aeternam.
+Buddhahood is beyond the Arrow of Time.
+Given a calm mind & a good heart, this can be prehended in the sheer actuality of every moment.

 Although the deluded mind considers a dirty glass as inherently "dirty", it is only dirty because of the dirt & the fingerprints on it.
 Wash these off, and the original, clean glass emerges.
-Likewise, "nirvâna" is not to be attained, it is to be (re)discovered.
+Likewise, "nirvâna" is not to be attained, it is to be (re)discovered, or better, recognized.
 The glass (Buddha-potential) is not inherently dirty.
 If the glass were inherently dirty, then one has to get rid of the glass itself and replace it by a "pure" glass.
 But this is not the case.
 We only need to make the effort to remove the impurities appearing on the glass due to transient causes & conditions.
 When this is done, the original glass arises.
 This is not a tranformation, but a mere elimination, like blowing away the clouds shielding the light of the Sun.

 Despite sublime poetry, enlightenment cannot be conceptualized.
 It is the result of the exhaustion of defilements and the exhaustion of the antidote of the defilements.
 This is what reason teaches.
-Moreover, being empty of stains, once the potential is actualized, it is also full of Divine Buddha-qualities.
+Moreover, being empty of stains, once the potential actualized, it is also full of Divine Buddha-qualities.

-© Wim van den Dungen, Antwerp - 2010
+© Wim van den Dungen

 philo@sofiatopia.org l Acknowledgments l SiteMap l Bibliography